Last updated May 14th, 2021

 Traditionally, the first opportunity to wager on the Preakness is on the Black-Eyed Susan Day program at Pimlico.
 The day prior to the Preakness is Pimlico’s second biggest day of betting due to attendance and thus a handle perspective.

 The Kentucky Derby is far and away the most wagered-on horse race in the country, but the Preakness often attracts $50 million or more in wagers.
 That’s good enough to be the second, or third, most wagered-on race in the country every year.
-Total handle on the 2015 Preakness program was $85.161 million, surpassing the $83.786 million wagered in 2014.
+The total handle on the 2019 Preakness program was a record-high $99.852 million.
+With no in-person attendance and a delayed running in October due to the pandemic, the 2020 Preakness card handle dropped to just $51.2 million.
+Expectations are for a major bounce back in 2021.

 In addition to the traditional “straight” wagers (Win, Place, Show), fans can also attempt to cash big in the various “exotic” pools.
 Exacta (first two), Trifecta (first three), Superfecta (first four), and Super High Five (first five) wagering are all offered.